jesseduffield/jesseduffield.github.io/_posts/2024-12-29-Add-More-Kafkas.md

 Fast-forward to today.
 20 millions users, and a prospective big-tech buyer who's looking to purchase us for 2 billion (I'll give you a hint, his first name is 'Mark').

+We had some close calls: one night before a very important beta launch we were having issues with one of our core services: it wasn't able to keep up with the memory requirements of our core clipboard feature.
+The team told me that they had exhausted all options.
+I knew how important this launch was so there was no time for hesitation.
+'Double the kafkas' I said.
+There was resistance, of course.
+'I don't think any company has ever had that many', one of my senior devs protested.
+But then Jake, a junior frontender, chimed in:

+> We didn't make this company so that we could follow in the footsteps of our predecessors.
+If we need to double the kafkas, then let's do it

+Wise words from a young guy.
+There was fierce debate: a couple engineers stormed off in anger.
+But we doubled the kafkas in the end and the launch went ahead without a hitch.
+This was just one of many decisions we made along the way that got us to where we are today.

-I'd love to take credit for the accomplishment but the reality is that leaders don't make great products: _teams_ do.
+I'd love to take credit for all the accomplishments but the reality is that leaders don't make great products: _teams_ do.
 It's true, I'm the leader of the team and I probably worked the longest hours out of anybody and if any individual member of the team handed me their keyboard and asked me to their job for them I likely would have outperformed them even in their specialised role, but that's not important: what's important is that the team came together and weathered the challenges, setbacks, and sheer panic that comes with building something great, and in the end, executed.

 As for the architecture we ended up building?
 Solid as a rock.
 I had a guy from AWS fly out to do an in-person review and he had tears in his eyes as he said that he had never seen an architecture so beautiful.
 He full-on started sobbing, I actually briefly wondered if he had other issues going on in his life because it was not at all obvious that they were tears of joy but he assured me he's happily married with kids and was just taken by surprise at the architecture diagram, so it was a real treat for the team who had poured so much effort in over the years to have an outsider give such a heartfelt commendation.